netket/netket/docs/docs/parallelization.md

 Sharding is incredibly easy to setup: install jax and you are done!

 However, **sharding works well only for GPUs, and CPU support is an afterthought that performs terribly**.
-Generally speaking, if you want to parallelize over many CPUs, you should use MPI, but if you want to use GPUs you should stick to sharding.
+For CPU-based workloads, performance will be limited compared to GPU-based sharding.
 We mainly only use CPU-based sharding for locally testing that our script will run before sending it to the cluster, but we never use it in production.

-Sharding code is also much simpler to write and maintain for us, so in the future it will be the preferred mode.
+Sharding code is also much simpler to write and maintain for us, and is now the only supported parallelization mode.
 Be careful that some operators based on Numba do not work with sharding, but they can all be converted to a version that works well with it.
 :::

 **Chef's suggestion:**